UPS Contract Negotiations & FedEx Contract Negotiations

 - Look at you minimum net charges and how they affect your actual discounts

-- Speak with a parcel shipping consultant who negotiates carrier agreements for a living.
+- Speak with a parcel shipping consultant who handles FedEx and UPS contract negotiations professionally.
 They will likely save you 10% to 30% more than you will be able to save by doing it yourself.

-If you want to be absolutely certain that you get the best agreement available, speak with the professional at LJM Consultants at 631-844-9500 or email us at info@myLJM.com.
+If you want to be absolutely certain that you have, and keep, the best Agreement available, speak with the professionals at LJM Group at 631-844-9500 or email us at info@myLJM.com.
 Our services are strictly contingency based.
-Just like our auditing services, our only fee is a percentage of what we help you save.
+Just like our Parcel Auditing Services, our only fee is a percentage of the savings we help you achieve.
 You have nothing to lose.
-Call today!
+Call today for help with your FedEx or UPS Contract Negotiations!